Refined Tail Asymptotic Properties for the $M^X/G/1$ Retrial Queue: Introduction

 In this paper, we consider the $M^X/G/1$ retrial queue, the same model studied in \cite{Yamamuro:2012}.
 The equivalence theorem is now proved for the case in which the batch size has regularly varying tail, so it is heavier than the moderately heavy tail and without the assumption that the service time is heavier than the batch size.
 Another more interesting result (our main contribution in this paper) is an asymptotic characterization of the difference between two tail probabilities: the probability of the total number of customers in the system for the $M^X/G/1$ retrial queue and the probability of the total number of customers in the corresponding standard (non-retrial) queue.
 The difference between the total number $L_{\mu}$ of customers in the system for the $M^X/G/1$ retrial queue and the total number $L_{\infty}$ of customers in the corresponding standard (non-retrial) queue is the negligent (dominated) variable when establishing the equivalence theorem and therefore the asymptotic behaviour in the tail probability of this difference has not been studied in the literature.
 The main results of this paper are stated in Theorem~\ref{Theorem refined}.

-The rest of the paper is organized as follows: in Section~\ref{sec:2}, we describe the $M^X/G/1$ retrial queue model and rewrite the GF (a literature result) for $D^{(0)}$ (we indeed have $L_{\mu}=L_{\infty}+D^{(0)}$ in terms of the stochastic decomposition; in Section~\ref{decomposition}, a further decomposition, together with its analysis, of each component in the decomposition in Section~\ref{sec:2} is provided; in Section~\ref{sec:4}, asymptotic analysis on the components in the decompositions given in Section~\ref{decomposition} is carried out; we complete the proof to our key result (the tail asymptotic behaviour of $D^{(0)}$) in Section~\ref{sec:5}; the refined tail equivalence theorem (main) for the total number of customers is proved in Section~\ref{sec:6}; the asymptotic tail behavior for $D^{(1)}$ is provided in the final section, while the appendix contains some of the literature results, together with our verified preliminary results, needed for proving our main theorem.
+The rest of the paper is organized as follows: in Section~\ref{sec:2}, we describe the $M^X/G/1$ retrial queue model and rewrite the GF (a literature result) for $D^{(0)}$ (we indeed have $L_{\mu}=L_{\infty}+D^{(0)}$ in terms of the stochastic decomposition; in Section~\ref{decomposition}, a further decomposition, together with its analysis, of each component in the decomposition in Section~\ref{sec:2} is provided; in Section~\ref{sec:4}, asymptotic analysis on the components in the decompositions given in Section~\ref{decomposition} is carried out; we complete the proof to our key result (the tail asymptotic behaviour of $D^{(0)}$) in Section~\ref{sec:5}; the refined tail equivalence theorem (main) for the total number of customers is proved in Section~\ref{sec:6}; the asymptotic tail behavior for $D^{(1)}$ is provided in Section~\ref{sec:7}; and discussions on the key condition of Lemma~\ref{lemma-F1F2} and two examples are provided in the final section.
+Appendix~\ref{app-A} contains some of the literature results, together with our verified preliminary results, needed for proving our main theorem; and Appendix~\ref{app-B} provides the proofs for the $\Delta$-analyticity, required for the discussions of two types of examples in Section~\ref{sec:8}.